fortesting700/ReadLine-Modul/README.md

 ```

 When we create Interfeys, we use the  createinterfeys method of readline module.
 The Create interface accepts 2 arguments.
-They are process.stdin and process.stdout.
+They are input and output.

-Process.stdin - the stinging function is used to bring the value from the terminal inside.
+input recieves - Process.stdin.
+Because: Process.stdin - the stinging function is used to bring the value from the terminal inside.

-process.stdout - to output the value to the terminal
+output recieves - process.stdout.
+Because:  output the value to the terminal

 ```